Planting calendar

 How often should I water container plants in May?

-Containers usually need daily watering in May due to warmer temperatures and quicker soil drying.
+Containers usually need daily watering in May due to warmer temperatures and faster drying soil.

 Next steps